cezary-zemis/ExifNotes_process/README.md

 * automatic text wrapping
 * automatic seting height of text boxes depending on film formats
-* support for development details
+* support for processing details
+* drop using exiftool, use native Python methods instead